TMomster/Fuck/Readme.md

 fuck -m
 ```

-Now, let's see how the commands can do.
+Now, let's see what the commands can do.

 ```bash
 fuck -m new [upath-name] [upath-content]